Rationalising Denominators 2: Products

 Products

-A product is a list of values multiplied together.
-We can define a Product type in Python, whose elements are Power values:
+A product is a collection of numbers multiplied together.
+We can define a Product type in Python as a container of Power values:

 def Product(*powers: Power) -> List[Power]: